asgardphp/docs/orm-ormbehavior.md

 * When an entity has the ORMBehavior, the relations are validated along with the entity properties.

-* And it adds additional methods as showned below.
+* And it adds additional methods as shown below.

 <a name="static"></a>
 ##Static Methods